PrimaveraDeveloper/lithium/dir/rose/rat.md

-# ROSE Asynchronous Tasks Service (RAT)
+# Asynchronous Tasks Service (RAT)

-The ROSE Asynchronous Tasks Service is responsible for processing asynchronous tasks and pipelines in order to uncouple long-running processes from the product.
+The Asynchronous Tasks Service is responsible for processing asynchronous tasks and pipelines in order to uncouple long-running processes from the product.

 ## Specification